What Is Dollar Cost Averaging Bitcoin?

 Dollar-cost averaging is typically done in an automated way, on a daily, weekly, bi-weekly or monthly basis.
 If you want to learn more about the different frequencies, see our research on Bitcoin DCA.
 On River, it is one of the most popular ways to buy bitcoin, because of our zero-fee recurring orders.

-If an investor wants to invest $2500 in bitcoin for example, they could buy $50 worth per week for 50 weeks, instead of making this investment in one go.
-They would not be locked into this schedule and could stop buying or extend it as they please.
+For example, if an investor wants to invest $2500 in bitcoin, they could buy $50 worth per week for 50 weeks, instead of making this investment in one go.
+The investor would not be locked into this schedule and could stop buying or extend the recurring order as they please.

-Many people in the U.S. are already using a DCA strategy without realizing it.
-It is used in 401(k) retirement plans, as a way to invest in regular intervals based on paychecks.
+Many people in the U.S. already use a DCA strategy without realizing it.
+DCA is used in 401(k) retirement plans, as a way to invest in regular intervals based on paychecks.

 Why Dollar-Cost Averaging in Bitcoin?